demisto/content/Packs/EDL/Integrations/EDL/README.md

 1. Convert existing EDL list to indicators in Cortex XSOAR.
 This can be done automatically: extract your EDL as a text file from the web server it's currently hosted on, upload it as a file to the Playground and use the `ExtractIndicatorsFromTextFile` automation. e.g, `!ExtractIndicatorsFromTextFile entryID=<entry_id>`
 2. Go to the `Indicators` page and [filter](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/5-5/cortex-xsoar-admin/manage-indicators/understand-indicators/indicators-page.html#idf15421df-a0e0-41fb-b8d4-07d0f610bbec) to find all of the Indicators you extracted from the text file.
 3. If needed, batch select the indicators and add a tag to indicators you wish to host as a specific EDL.
 Use this tag in the `Indicator Query` integration parameter when configuring the integration.
+4. Edit the EDL object on the PAN-OS device to pull from the `PAN-OS EDL Service` instance, as explained below.
+You can do so using the [panorama-edit-edl](https://xsoar.pan.dev/docs/reference/integrations/panorama#panorama-edit-edl) command in the `Palo Alto Networks PAN-OS` integration.
+5. Commit an push the configuration from the Panorama device to its respective Firewalls using the [PAN-OS Commit COnfiguration](https://xsoar.pan.dev/docs/reference/playbooks/pan-os-commit-configuration) playbook.
-4. Upon a configuration of 100 firewalls or more, we recommend using your Panorama device and creating an EDL object there that will be populated from the `PAN-OS EDL Service`.
+6. Upon a configuration of 100 firewalls or more, we recommend using your Panorama device and creating an EDL object there that will be populated from the `PAN-OS EDL Service`.
 The EDL object should be pushed to its respective firewalls.
-5. Follow the rest of this guide to make sure that the PAN-OS device has connection to the EDL service.
+7. Follow the rest of this guide to make sure that the PAN-OS device has connection to the EDL service.

 ## Use Cases
 ---